Venturi-Effect Powder & Fibre Pneumatic Dosing Unit

 Design Proposal

-As the air-powder mixture is ejected from the diffuser outlet of the powder eductor, it is integral to the uniformity of the coforming process that it be spread evenly over the 30 cm fabric width.
-It was theorised that as the mixture entered a diverging nozzle, which increased in width as a function of its length, the mixture would not spread out evenly to the required width and there would be a bias towards the centre of the nozzle.
+As the air-powder mixture is ejected from the powder eductor's diffuser outlet, it is integral to the uniformity of the coforming process that it be spread evenly across the 30 cm fabric width.
+It was theorised that, as the mixture entered a diverging nozzle whose width increased along its length, it would not spread evenly to the required width and would exhibit a bias towards the centre of the nozzle.
 To prevent this and motivate a more even distribution, an internal channel system was integrated within the nozzle.
-This gradually diverged outward across the nozzle width with aim of providing guided laminar flow pathways for the powder-air mix.
+This gradually diverged outward across the nozzle width to provide guided laminar flow pathways for the powder-air mixture.

 Powder: Hopper